Radio-frequency reflectometry of a quantum dot using an ultra-low-noise SQUID amplifier: Optimizing the capacitance sensitivity

 \subsection{Optimizing the matching circuit}

 To optimize the impedance matching between the tank circuit and the input network, we tune the varactor using $V_\text{S}$.
 Figure~\ref{Fig:Sc}(a) shows the transmission $|S_{21}|$ from port~1 to port~2, which is proportional to the tank circuit's reflection coefficient, for different settings of $V_\text{S}$.
-The lowest reflection coefficient, and therefore the best match, is achieved at $f_\text{C} = 196\,\text{MHz}$ when $V_\text{S} = 6.8\,\text{V}$.\\
+The lowest reflection coefficient, and therefore the best match, is achieved at $f_\text{C} = 196\,\text{MHz}$ when $V_\text{S} = 6.8\,\text{V}$.

 Figure~\ref{Fig:Sc}(b) shows the capacitance sensitivity as a function of $V_\text{S}$ measured with an input power of $P_1=-60\,\text{dBm}$ into port~1.
-This power corresponds to approximately $-156\,\text{dBm}$ on the SQUID input and is well below the threshold of amplifier saturation.
+This power corresponds to approximately $-154\,\text{dBm}$ on the SQUID input and is well below the threshold of amplifier saturation.
 The best sensitivity is $S_C=0.9\pm0.2\,\text{aF}/\sqrt{\text{Hz}}$.
-As expected, it is measured closest to perfect matching and therefore this varactor setting with the associated resonance frequency of $196\,\text{MHz}$ is used in the remainder of Sec.~\ref{Sec:Scopti}~\cite{Ares2016}.\\ The inset of Fig.~\ref{Fig:Sc}(b) is a plot of the sensitivity as a function of modulation amplitude $V_\text{M}$, measured using the optimized matching parameters.
+As expected, this occurs closest to perfect matching and therefore this varactor setting with the associated resonance frequency of $196\,\text{MHz}$ is used in the remainder of Sec.~\ref{Sec:Scopti}~\cite{Ares2016}.

+The inset of Fig.~\ref{Fig:Sc}(b) is a plot of the sensitivity as a function of modulation amplitude $V_\text{M}$, measured using the optimized matching parameters.
 These data show that the sensitivity degrades at high modulation amplitude due to non-linearity of the varactor, but confirm that the modulation applied in the main panel, $V_\text{M}=99\,\upmu\text{V}_\text{rms}$, is within the linear range.
-In the following measurements presented in Sec.~\ref{Sec:Scopti} we choose an even smaller modulation amplitude of $V_\text{M} = 80\,\upmu\text{V}_\text{rms}$.
+In the following measurements (Sec.~\ref{Sec:ScoptiB}) we choose an even smaller modulation amplitude of $V_\text{M} = 80\,\upmu\text{V}_\text{rms}$.